-Remote hiring is not a new concept in the hiring season, but due to the pandemic, not only screening applications but conducting interviews has almost completely shifted online which comes with it’s own set of challenges.
+Remote hiring is not a new concept in the hiring season.
+It’s as popular as any essay writing service during an academic year.
+Yet, due to the pandemic, not only screening applications but conducting interviews has almost completely shifted online which comes with its own set of challenges.

 Adapting to this new era of fully remote work, employers can now benefit from hiring international employees and attracting top talent from all over the world.
 This is helpful in hiring professionals from specific locations who have a knowledgeable point of view of the area.